-Widcombe Infants School in Bath had us in for their Arts Week.
-We have taught there for the last 10years for their themed weeks, and totally love going there and catching up with the teachers, who now feel like friends!
+Widcombe Infants School in Bath had us in for their Arts Week, to teach some book themed dance workshops.
+We have taught there for the last 10years for their themed weeks, and we totally love going there and catching up with the teachers, who now feel like friends!

 This year their theme was Julia Donaldon (which would be a great one for World Book Day too).
 She’s written so many amazing books – such as the Gruffalo her most famous children’s book, that it was hard to choose which one to base our dances on…